Home Chapter 1 Chapter 2 Chapter 3 Progress

 Xie Lian brought a hand to his chin.
 “Then what are they fighting about?”

 Xie Lian lowered his hand slowly.
-"So it doesn't create the conflict...
-It nudges it along...?"
+“So it doesn’t create the conflict… not entirely.
+It nudges it along?”

-"A ghost that reveals secrets..."
-Xie Lian spoke softly.
+“A ghost that reveals secrets…” Xie Lian spoke quietly.
 He paused, then smiled—small, sympathetic, almost pitying.
-"That's not very kind."
+“That’s not very kind.”

 Xie Lian lifted his gaze again.
 “If it’s a vengeful spirit… do the incidents have anything else in common?
 A pattern, perhaps?”

 Feng Xin exhaled.
-"We tried looking.
-Tracked the fights, questioned people, stayed nearby to see if anything would show itself."
-He clicked his tongue.
-"Nothing.
-Whatever it is, it doesn't surface for people who come looking with weapons drawn."
+“We tried looking.
+But when we stayed near the scene of the crime to see if anything would show itself…” He clicked his tongue.
+“Nothing.”

-Xie Lian glanced between them.
-"So you think it's driven by emotion."
+Xie Lian’s gaze shifted between the two.
+“So you believe it’s driven by emotion.”

 Xie Lian smiled faintly.
 “I see.”

-Hua Cheng finally broke his silence.
-"And that's it?" he questioned.
-"That's the conclusion you've come to?"
+“And that’s it?”
+Hua Cheng questioned.
+“That’s the conclusion you’ve come to?”

-Feng Xin frowned.
-"What are you getting at?"
+Feng Xin furrowed his brows.
+“What are you getting at?”

-Hua Cheng's gaze flicked briefly to Xie Lian before returning to them.
-"You couldn't draw it out.
-You couldn't make it react.
-So you decided to bring him instead."
+Hua Cheng’s attention flicked to Xie Lian before returning to the two.
+“You couldn’t draw it out.
+You couldn’t make it react.
+So you decided to bring him instead.”

 Mu Qing’s expression tightened.
 “We’re not using him.”